BrutaruMihaiGeorgian/Projects_Automation_Testing/README.md

       - verifying overview page
       - completing order and validating confirmation
   - **LogoutTest.java** — verifies that the user is successfully logged out and redirected appropriately
+  - **RemoveFromCartTest.java** — tests removing products from the cart, including: logging in

 ---

 ## Getting Started